latorreandrea/domenico-mondelli-first-black-aviator/README.md

 #### Site owner's goal:

-The goal of the site is to provide a reliable source of information pertaining to the history of Domenico Mondelli, trying to create a community in which experts and amateurs converge, and can contribute, through evidence, to expand what we know about Domenico Mondelli (as happens for wikipedia).
+The main goal of the site is to provide a reliable source of information pertaining to the history of Domenico Mondelli, trying to create a community in which experts and amateurs converge, and can contribute, through evidence, to expand what we know about Domenico Mondelli (as happens for wikipedia).

+The site would also like to indirectly raise awareness on the issue of inclusion and demonstrate how in history an environment generally considered closed like the military one has always proved to be the first channel of inclusion of a society (a striking example is the history of the Roman Empire, and without going too far back in time in Italian history itself army has greatly accelerated the process of literacy and unification of the country especially in the 60s), a real paradox given that military metaphors are often used above all in politics to create racism.

 ---